SKY’s first Sports Editor

 As part of the changes, Sky News presenters Charlie Thomas and Chris Skudder will report live from outside the studio during live sporting events.

-Posted by Johnnie Larkin on Friday 20th August 2010
+Posted on Friday 20 August 2010

 Posted in